Kanklės: Construction

 Although kanklės vary both regionally and individually, there are some common characteristics in their construction.

-Kanklės belong to the zither family, which means that their strings are parallel to the soundboard (not perpendicular, like in a harp) and do not extend beyond it (not like in e.g. a guitar, where they extend to the neck).
+Kanklės belong to the zither family, which means that their strings are parallel to the soundboard (not perpendicular, as with a harp) and do not extend beyond it (in contrast to e.g. a guitar, in which they extend to the neck).
 The body of the kanklės is made from one trapezoidal piece of linden tree, ash tree, oak, maple or black alder, which is hollowed out to create a cavity.
 A thin sheet of softwood (usually spruce) is used to make a soundboard, which covers the body.
 Soundholes, which traditionally take the shape of a stylized flower or star, are cut into the soundboard, allowing sound to project outward.
 At the narrowest side of the body, a metal bar is attached to which the strings made of wire or gut are anchored.
 The opposite ends of the strings are attached to a row of tuning pegs inserted into holes at the opposite side of the body.

-Kanklės is usually rested on the player's lap and played with the fingers or a pick made of bone or quill.
+The kanklės is usually rested on the player's lap, and played with the fingers or with a pick made of bone or quill.